iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ```

-[^19]: The two masks for the input and output are combined together to make one mask for use in these operations, since the channel dimension in these operations don't necessarily correspond to the input and output grids.
+[^19]: The two masks for the input and output are combined together to make one mask for use in these operations, since the $channel$ dimension in these operations don't necessarily correspond to the input and output grids.

 <br/><br/>
 ---